Municipal Separate Storm Sewer System (MS4) Stormwater Management Program

 More information about septic systems for New Braunfels residents can be found at the City's On-Site Sewerage Facilities website.
 For residents outside of the city limits but within the ETJ, please refer to the appropriate county for septic system information: Comal County Engineer's Office, Guadalupe County Environmental Health.

-If you have any questions regarding the City's MS4 Stormwater Program or the Dry Comal Creek/ Comal River WPP, please contact the City of New Braunfels Watershed Management Division at (830) 221-4020.
+If you have any questions regarding the City's MS4 Stormwater Program or the Dry Comal Creek and Comal River WPP, please contact the City of New Braunfels Watershed Management Division at (830) 221-4020.